kzhao682/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-* ls: list directory contents
+* `ls`: list directory contents
-* ls -a: include entries whose names begin with a dot (.)
+* `ls -a`: include entries whose names begin with a dot (.)
-* ls -l: list in long format
+* `ls -l`: list in long format
-* ls -lh: list in long format using unit suffixes: Byte, Kilobyte, Megabyte, Gigabyte, Terabyte, Petabyte, etc.
+* `ls -lh`: list in long format using unit suffixes: Byte, Kilobyte, Megabyte, Gigabyte, Terabyte, Petabyte, etc.
-* ls -lah: list all entries including names that begin with a dot (.) in long format using unit suffixes
+* `ls -lah`: list all entries including names that begin with a dot (.) in long format using unit suffixes
-* ls -t: list sorted directory contents in long format by time modified
+* `ls -t`: list sorted directory contents in long format by time modified
-* ls -Glp: list directory in long format with colorized output and a slash ('/') after each directory
+* `ls -Glp`: list directory in long format with colorized output and a slash ('/') after each directory

 ---